actsasrob/lircdo/README.md

 * Creates a systemd service to start the application at boot time
 * Creates the initial .env environment file read by the lircdo application
   * Creates randomly generated secrets used to better secure connections to the lircdo service
-  * Prompts you for application port the application listens on and the fully qualified domain name (FQDN) of the lircdo server
+  * Prompts you for the application port the application listens on and the fully qualified domain name (FQDN) of the lircdo server
 * Performs some sanity checking to verify the FQDN resolves in DNS and that the FQDN IP resolves to the WAN IP for your home router
 * Uses Let's Encrypt to create a free signed server certificate for the lircdo service.
 The server certificate is used to create secure HTTPS connections from the lircdo Alexa skill lambda function and the lircdo service
   * Prompts for an e-mail address to use when registering with Let's Encrypt.
 This e-mail address is used by Let's Encrypt to notify you when/if server certificates will expire.